protagonal/playtest/README.md

-## playtest
+## Playtest

 Playtest is a card game printer.
-It takes tabular card specification format as input and outputs PDF files of numbered and versioned cards in the correct quantities to be printed and play tested.
+It takes tabular card specification format as input and prints pages of numbered and versioned cards in the correct quantities so they can be play tested.

 ### Deck Spec